mirjamscheib/Semester_Project/Readme.md

 <!-- (50-60 words) -->

-## Results / products (Mirj)
+## - Results / products (Mirj)
 We expect that average travelling distance between students of different universities differ, as ZHAW Wädenswil is located more remote, and the average student probably has to travel a greater distance to come to the campus compared to UZH, which is located relatively central in the city of Zurich.
 Additionally, Zurich is considered the biggest student city in Switzerland, with around 45'000 students (https://www.einstieg.com/studium/studium-im-ausland/studieren-in-der-schweiz.html).
-Therefore we expect that students of UZH will have a lower average travelling distance per day as students of ZHAW.
+Therefore we expect that students of UZH will have a lower average travelling distance per day as students of ZHAW, as we assume that many students of UZH life in close proximity of the university or the city of Zurich in general.

 We expect that average travelling distance per day differs when comparing the weekends to workdays, as commuting is a major part of workdays which probably adds up to travelling distance.
 Hence, we expect to find a higher average travelling distance on workdays than on weekends.